 - 37. The Ministry of Agriculture and Rural Development will continue to be the implementing partner for component 1 and the Ministry of Education for component 2 at the federal, regional and district levels.
 Imported food will arrive at Djibouti; WFP will handle transport to each regional extended delivery point (EDP).
 An internal transport, storage and handling (ITSH) subsidy of 100 percent will be applied to support regional counterparts' transport of food from EDPs to distribution sites at the district and school levels. - 38.
-WFP will continue to assist government strengthening of commodity management capacities, both for imported and locally-purchased food items.
+WFP will continue to assist government strengthening of commodity management capacities for imported and locally-purchased food items.
 Country and sub-offices will assist in strengthening commodity tracking systems, storage handling, and communication and reporting systems at all levels.
 Recognizing the critical issue of improving marketing conditions in Ethiopia, and the need to strengthen the marketing of food between food surplus and food deficit areas, WFP will continue to use locally-purchased food for a significant part of its food assistance during the programme period.
 WFP will develop a more coherent strategy with donors for generating support to local purchase for both components, building upon existing performance for overall WFP operations of over 150,000 mt purchased locally in 2005.
 Local purchase targets will be up to 30 percent of wheat and blended food.
 The extent of local purchase for the CP will depend largely on three factors: (i) supply; (ii) competitiveness of prices against WFP's agreed procurement protocols; and (iii) availability of contributions in cash.
 In case of local/regional purchases, budgeted food cost may require adjustment through appropriate mechanisms should variations in commodity prices on local and/or regional markets be significant. - 39.
 Government contributions are estimated as: component 1 US\$7 million; component 2 US\$6 million.
-These are very significant considering that Ethiopia ranks among the poorest countries in the world.
+These are significant considering that Ethiopia ranks among the poorest countries in the world.
 The programme will aim to acquire 30 percent of the total assets created at community and school level through local contributions and solidarity mechanisms.
 A further 20 percent of assets created will be generated from partnered UNDAF initiatives. - 40.
 Exit strategies for both components are related to changes in vulnerability, resilience to shocks and food security attained by household and the community aggregate.
-As WFP targets the most vulnerable and crisis-prone sections of the rural population, phasing assistance from specific schools, communities and districts will be evaluated jointly with government partners. - 41.
-Sustainability and exit strategies for component 1 are based on: - the enabling impact of multiple assets created and the removal of the requirement of food aid to meet consumption needs; - the gradual shift from food to cash support as market conditions improve; and - alternative cash support to districts from partnered assistance.
+As WFP targets the most vulnerable and crisis-prone sections of the rural population, phasing assistance from specific schools, communities and districts will be evaluated jointly with government partners.
+WFP will support the Ministry of Agriculture and Rural Development and the Ministry of Education in enhancing their policy analysis capability to identify parameters for exiting from food aid. - 41.
+Sustainability and exit strategies for component 1 are based on: - the enabling impact of multiple assets created and the removal of the requirement of food aid to meet consumption needs; - > the gradual shift from food to cash support as market conditions improve; and

-- 42. Sustainability and exit strategies for component 2 are based upon: - the increased range of livelihood opportunities generated by access to broad education and life-skills; - reduced need for child labour in the household as a result of CHILD activities; and - ▶ home-grown school feeding in areas with improved food availability and capacity. - 43.
+- > alternative cash support to districts from partnered assistance. - 42.
+Sustainability and exit strategies for component 2 are based upon: - the increased range of livelihood opportunities generated by access to broad education and life-skills; - > reduced need for child labour in the household as a result of CHILD activities; and - ▶ home-grown school feeding in areas with improved food availability and capacity. - 43.
 WFP will also pursue such enabling aspects for exiting as the institutionalization of the approaches and packages promoted by MERET-PLUS and CHILD-based FFE, their expansion "without borders" using alternative forms of support, joint UNDAF efforts and robust community empowerment.